It’s one of the questions we get asked the most- How do you wash laundry while travelling?

-If you’re hand/bag/tub washing, you need to find somewhere to dry your clothes.
+If you’re hand washing, or are lucky enough to have space for a caravan washing machine, you need to find somewhere to dry your clothes.
 In an RV you can pack a portable line dryer, which are great and many fold down flat.
 Alternatively, just drape your clothes all over the van, especially if you have a bike rack, which can easily double as a towel rack.
 Be cautious if you leave your clothes outside overnight- many people have had things stolen by passers-by!

 Laundry services are great and very easy if you can find a good one.
 However, there have been tales of travellers with excellent taste in underwear losing their fancy knickers & not having any proof that they were in there.
 So be careful- and maybe handwash your french lace.
 Some places (mainly Far East and Indonesia) can turn the washing around within a few hours, but most take about a day.

 However, our favourite option is the laundrette.
 It’s been relatively easy to find one so far, and they’re cheap (6-10€), quick ( done within 90 minutes) and we can plan it around our travelling- as long as I get longer than a day’s notice!!
 Seriously, I think I need to start hiding a pair of his boxers and socks for emergency use!
 Actually, that’s a great idea…

 How to wash laundry while travelling- Finding a Laundrette